LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 If you aren’t into hiking, the Lower Delicate Arch Viewpoint is just a short hike (100 yards) off the park road and can give you some nice perspectives of the arch.

-However, if you want to get up-close to the arch to get close shot (such as the picture above), you will need to hike roughly 3 miles up to the arch.
-The trail has 480 feet of elevation (see picture below) and it is recommended that you bring 2 liters of water per person.
+However, if you want to get up close to the arch to get a close shot (such as the picture above), you will need to hike roughly 3 miles up to the arch.
+The trail has 480 feet of elevation (see picture below), and it is recommended that you bring 2 liters of water per person.

 If you are an inexperienced hiker, I would absolutely recommend the ranger-led hikes.
 I have done quite a bit of hiking in my life, and I found the ranger-guided hike to be both informative and fun.